firtoz/GPT-Shell/README.md

 Set up the environment variables as described below.

 Then to start a development environment, run `yarn dev`.
+This way, whenever you change the code, it will restart the bot to update.

 To build and run, run `yarn build` and then `yarn start`.

 Go to your server, and type the config command, and set the API key for your server using the config.